- Download our Singapore Schools Guide

 Trains

 The Mass Rapid Transit system (MRT) offers at least one barrier-free entrance at every station and wider, automatic ticket gates for wheelchair users.
 All stations are accessible by elevator and designed to make travel easier, particularly for anyone with impaired sight or hearing – from tactile surface indicators to Braille lift buttons and signage.
-On board the MRT, next station names are announced and displayed as the train approaches and departs each stop.
+On board the MRT, the following station names are announced and displayed as the train approaches and departs each stop.

 Buses

 Most buses have wheelchair-accessible bus services (WAB), and drivers (called captains in Singapore) operate the boarding ramps with complete courtesy.
 Wheelchair users can spot buses equipped with WAB by a logo on the front windscreen – and request a ramp using the blue button on the side of the bus.
-Some interchanges, including Bukit Batok, Choa Chu Kang, Woodlands, and Yishun, have special WAB boarding facilities including enhanced signage, ramps, guard rails, and staff assistance buttons.
+Some interchanges, including Bukit Batok, Choa Chu Kang, Woodlands, and Yishun, have special WAB boarding facilities, including enhanced signage, ramps, guard rails, and staff assistance buttons.

 Taxis and private hire cars